nats-io/nats-architecture-and-design/adr/ADR-49.md

 We use a `string` value since JavaScript would only support up to `2^53` for number, we might want to support BigInt and others in future.

-We use a JSON result so we can extend the structure in future, perhaps to indicate data type and more.
+We use a JSON result so we can extend the structure in the future, perhaps to indicate data type and more.

 The PubAck gets a new field: